Justyna Swat and Dan Lockton

 But what does it mean to explain or articulate your worldview?
 How to manifest it, meaning how to make it more evident to oneself and/or to others?
 Converting internal processes and more or less hidden entangled assumptions into a material form?

-Externalizing things that one focuses on in a conscious or unconscious manner can provide access to additional cognitive resources we can use to process the same information in a different way?
-Our hypothesis is that it is not easy to “externalise” a worldview and to share with others, nor indeed to “take on” another’s worldview, without a process scaffolding or supporting those manifestations.
-Perhaps being prompted to reflect on your worldview, in a specific context, is itself part of a continuous process of construction and reconstruction that can increase our understanding of multiple perspectives.
+Externalizing things that one focuses on in a conscious or unconscious manner can provide access to additional cognitive resources we can use to process the same information in a different way.
+Our hypothesis is that it is not easy to “externalise” a worldview and to share it with others, nor indeed to “take on” another’s worldview, without a process scaffolding or supporting those manifestations.
+Perhaps being prompted to reflect on your worldview in a specific context is itself part of a continuous process of construction and reconstruction that can increase our understanding of multiple perspectives.

 Manifesting Worldviews addresses systemic design methods and practices directly.
-Specifically, exploring “worldviews” as a topic will involve “playing with tensions’ ‘ through challenging participants to articulate and share ideas which will very often involve ambivalence, inconsistencies, and debate.
+Specifically, exploring “worldviews” as a topic will involve “playing with tensions” by challenging participants to articulate and share ideas which will very often involve ambivalence, inconsistencies, and debate.
 There might be no right or wrong worldview, but tensions might come from the scale or frame of description, multiple realities.

 90 minutes | maximum 40 participants | materials and space to build or draw

 - Reflecting together as a group on both the worldviews themselves and the methods or approaches used.

 Our aim is to arrive at a set of what we might think of as tentative prototype tools for engaging with worldviews in participatory systemic design settings, as well as providing participants with a chance to consider their own thinking in new ways.